Services & Events for Faculty

 - Online Pomodoro Sessions: Join our TEAM in TEAMS to be added to the CGU Guilt-Free Writing Community Calendar

-This July set aside some time for reflection, writing and planning at the beautiful Drucker Institute.
+This August set aside some time for reflection, writing and planning.

-The CGU Faculty Course Redesign Retreat is a component of the SUMMER COURSE (RE)DESIGN INSTITUTE (CRDI) that will take place from Tuesday July 9 to Friday July 12 on campus from 10.00 to 4.00 pm
+The CGU Faculty Course Redesign Retreat is a component of the SUMMER COURSE (RE)DESIGN INSTITUTE (CRDI) that will take place from August 5th – August 8th on campus from 9.00 am to 4.00 pm PST.

 To accommodate personal and care-giving responsibilities our soft start will be at 9.00 am.
 Coffee will be served so participants have time to arrive without time pressure, share with others, get the day ready, check email.